adinovi/spring-boot-authentication/README.md

-- Differenza tra ID Token e Access Token
-- Definizione Scope

-# Spring Boot Security with OAuth 2.0 Example
+# Spring Boot Security with Entra ID Example

 This is a simple Spring Boot application demonstrating how to implement security using Spring Security with OAuth 2.0.
 The application exposes a protected endpoint that requires authentication using OAuth 2.0 tokens provided by Azure AD.